-- The Company may transfer the management and right of disposal over the Investment Fund to another management company.
-This transfer is subject to prior approval by BaFin. - 2.
-The approved transfer shall be published in the Federal Gazette (Bundesanzeiger) as well as in the annual or half-yearly report.
+- The Company may transfer the right to manage and to dispose of the UCITS investment fund to another management company.
+This transfer is subject to prior approval by BaFin. - The approved transfer shall be published in the Federal Gazette (Bundesanzeiger) as well as in the annual or half-yearly report.
 Investors shall be immediately informed by means of a permanent data carrier of any transfer published pursuant to sentence 1.
 The transfer will not be effective until three months after its publication in the Federal Gazette. - 3.
-The Company may change the Depositary for the Investment Fund.
+The Company may change the Depositary for the UCITS investment fund.
 The change shall require the approval of BaFin.